 What is a Dangerous or Defective Product?

 In your free consultation, your product liability lawyer will assess your case to determine if a dangerous or defective product caused your injuries.
 In this case, you may be able to claim compensation for a product liability claim.

 A dangerous or defective product is a product that has any characteristic that inhibits its usability for its intended purpose.
 The court utilizes two standards to assess whether a product is defective:

 - The Consumer Expectation Standard – This standard considers the nature of the product and its intended use.
-Under this standard, a defective product is one which has an unknowable and unacceptable danger to the consumer.
+Under this standard, a defective product has an unknowable and unacceptable danger to the consumer.

 - The Risk Utility Standard – This standard considers if the harm outweighs the benefits, which would make it defective.
 To determine whether the harm outweighs the benefits, the court will review any foreseeable harm if there are better substitutes available for the product, the instructions and warnings provided, and the consumer’s expectations based on the marketing of the product.